fernandodgl/fernandodgl/README.md

 - 🎢 Tech, Music and Art enthusiast since spoke my first words.

 - 👀 I’m interested in new technologies that will make Data professionals spend more time in decision making instead of manual work.
 Looking forward to dive into Quantum Machine Learning.
 - 📰 I’m currently working with Data Science and Data Engineering through Consulting Services.
 Getting the best of both worlds.
-Also, doing my best to get professionally into it.
 - 🌱 I’m looking to collaborate mainly on projects about Finance, Health and Social Media fields.
 Not discarding any other areas, though.
 Not at all.
 - 📫 You can reach me by:
           mail - fernandodgl@gmail.com